chipguyhere/MqttTemplates/README.md

 # MqttTemplates

 This library for Arduino provides the foundation for creating simple sensor applications that report data to secure MQTT.
 You can edit the examples to use the transport of your choice.
+Most of the heavy lifting is done in included ".hpp" files, to keep the actual example sketches short.

 It's designed in the form of example sketches that securely report "hello world" messages to a public MQTT server, meant to be edited into your sketch that reports your valuable